chuyuezhang2-cmd/Group-Assignment----Five-NN/README.md

-# 🚢 Titanic Survival Prediction
+# 🚢 From Data Exploration to Survival Prediction: Machine Learning on Titanic Passenger Data
 **Machine Learning for Business**
 **Group Name**: Five-NN